smille69/Tic-Tac-Toe/README.txt

 environment in the Windows world.
 This is a fully working Single Page Application with Django Rest backend.
 Its by no means complete and does have some errors.
 I just tried to get it out to you without taking too much time on it.

+The main Tic-Tac-Toe files are in the django_durandal/app/tictactoe directory.
+The rest of the files are supporting files for durandal, knockout, and bootstrap.

 1) Create a virtualenv (if needed) for project
 2) Unzip project into a seperate directory